 Your permit application will first be vetted by the Planning Department and checked for compliance with zoning bylaws.
 For example, You may need to make the sunroom smaller due to set-back limits from the front or rear lot lines.
 If the proposed sunroom is too close to the side lot line, it can be made narrower, moved over, or it may remain in the proposed location with a reduction in the amount of glass in that wall or no glass at all.
 In addition, that wall may require different construction to meet fire codes.

 Health & Safety – Lesson 4

-Each Province has it’s own health & safety legislation.
-Management and workers each have a part to play in providing a safe workplace, each have their own responsibilities.
+Each Province has its own health & safety legislation.
+Management and workers each have a part to play in providing a safe workplace, each has their own responsibilities.

-Some of the things that management is responsible for includes:
+Some of the things that management is responsible for include:

 - Make sure all necessary safety equipment is available. i.e. safety glasses, harness etc.